 But there was a secondary problem: justice.
-And it wasn't simply an issue of God having been wronged by man's rebellion.
+And it wasn’t simply an issue of God having been wronged by man’s rebellion.
 That was an issue too: since mankind had openly rebelled against God in spite of His warnings about the consequences.
-So if He just said, 'Forget the consequences,' that would make Him a liar.
+So if He just said, ‘Forget the consequences,’ that would make Him a liar.
 But there were also two other groups involved in this.
 Mankind was one of them.
-People who have been hurt by others often demand retribution or recompense: and God cannot simply ignore that claim.
+People who have been hurt by others often demand retribution or recompense: and God, who is the moral source of all justice, will not simply ignore that claim.

 But the third party is a claimant far more subtle and far less open to doing deals.
 Man is not the only sentient being with powers of choice.
 Satan, one of the most powerful of these (though puny in comparison to God) had demanded independence and been expelled from God’s presence in a fall far greater than that of Adam.
 It was he who had sown mistrust in the minds of Adam and Eve.
 His goal was simple: to establish a legal claim to the human race and the world they had been given to control; taking the human race hostage to secure a place for himself.